Search

 9. Maintaining Packaging Standards

-Product packaging is of crucial importance for manufacturing firms as it helps protect the item from damages.
+Product packaging is of crucial importance for manufacturing firms as it helps protect the item from damage.
 To maintain their packaging standards, manufacturing firms often deploy computer vision-based systems.

 The use of such technologies is particularly widespread in pharmaceutical computer vision applications, where it is essential to count the number of pieces prior to packaging.
 These manufacturers need to maintain a specified number of whole tablets or capsules per bottle without fail.
 Computer vision helps in doing the task with the required precision and automation.